nnenasheva/documentation/user_guide/business_intelligence_reports.rst

 Reports
 =======

-In OroCRM, you can create reports based on the details of any entity available in the system.

-Using this functionality, you can get easy-to-understand adjustable reports on the amount and activity of different customers, on statuses of carts and current state of actual and potential sales, on the performance of your :ref:`marketing effort <user-guide-marketing>`, specifics of recent :ref:`activities <user-guide-activities>`, etc.
+OroCRM’s reports help to analyze and visualize historical data and trends to organize data and improve your decision-making process.
+The reports can be based on the details of any entity available in the system.
+For example, you can get easy-to-understand adjustable reports on the amount and activity of different customers, on statuses of carts and current state of actual and potential sales, on the performance of your :ref:`marketing effort <user-guide-marketing>`, specifics of recent :ref:`activities <user-guide-activities>`, etc.

 There is a number of out-of-the-box reports, such as :ref:`Leads by Date <user-guide-leads-reports>` and